VirtualEstatePlanner/colorsort/README.md

 To run the script, use the command `python pixelsort.py <image> -o <result>` to sort a given image and store it in `<result>`.
 Use the `--log` flag to view progress for sorting particularly large images.
 The other settings and options are described below.
-For the example figures, the original image used is this:
+For the example README-images, the original image used is this:

 ![Original Image][original]